-It’s spring clean time again: here are some things that you really don’t need to hang on to
+Got the annual spring clean on your to-do list?
+These are the things you really don’t need to hang on to

-Are you bordering on hoarder?
-If you struggle to let go of things, on the off chance you might need them one day, then let us guide you through the easy part – getting rid of things that either you're never going to have time to use or that really are redundant.
+If you struggle to let go of things on the off chance you might need them one day, then let us guide you through the easy part – getting rid of belongings that you're either never going to have time to use or things that are just plain redundant.

 Is your filing cabinet bursting at the seams with old bank statements that you’re keeping for… actually what are you keeping them for?
 In case someone asks what your bank balance was in 2001?
 Or do you still think there’s some mis-sold PPI hiding away somewhere?

 Why oh why is that antibiotic you were prescribed two years ago still hiding in your bathroom cabinet?
-Medicines have expiry dates – after this date they may not be as effective and could actually cause you harm.
+Medicines have expiry dates – and after that date, they may not be as effective and could actually cause you harm.

-We all have that ever increasing ball of bags stuffed somewhere, don’t we.
-Under the stairs or in a kitchen drawer, but have you ever noticed that it never really gets smaller, just fatter and rounder?
+We all have that ever-increasing ball of bags stuffed somewhere, don’t we?
+Whether they're shoved under the stairs or in a kitchen drawer, the pile never really gets smaller.

-We know you don’t want to waste single-use plastic but next time, rather than bring more bags home with you, why don’t you take one with you to the shop and actually reuse it (you should invest in a reusable bag too)?
-For bags with holes or generally past their best, there are carrier bag recycling points at the larger stores of most major supermarkets, or if you get your shopping delivered you can give them back to your driver for recycling.
+For bags that are past their best, there are carrier bag recycling points at the larger stores of most major supermarkets, or if you get your shopping delivered you can give them back to your driver for recycling.

 It’s sometimes useful to have a back-up of something (a spare tyre for instance, and one can never have too many corkscrews, surely) but often, more than one of something is just taking up valuable space and causing clutter.

 If you have an extra cheese grater, toaster, or kettle, there is always someone else that could use it.
-You could do a car boot sale, or donate unwanted household items to a local charity or refuge, so they are actually being used rather than gathering dust in your cupboard.
+When restrictions are lifted, you could do a car boot sale, or donate unwanted household items to a local charity or refuge, so they're actually being used rather than gathering dust in your cupboard.

 We all do it, but once a battery has come to the end of its life, there’s really no point hiding it in a drawer or a box, however, you need to be careful how you dispose of them.

-We all have keys that we don’t know what they might belong too.
-It’s possible they were left in our care by an old neighbour/friend who never asked for them back or maybe they open a secret box filled with jewels.
-While the latter is possible, it’s not likely.
-Don’t hold out on finally opening a treasure trove, most recycling centres have a mixed metals bank (just make sure you remove any tags first).
+But while the latter is possible, it’s not likely.
+Don’t hold out on finally unlocking a treasure trove – most recycling centres have a mixed metals bank (just make sure you remove any tags first).